Health behaviors: Creating content that speaks to millennials

 Rather than this: When dining out, avoid red meat, fried food and other fatty dishes.

 6. Watch trends.
-If you're plugged into what's hot—think self-care and bestie bots—you can leverage those trends in your content.
-Maybe it's a witty meme on social media or a new wellness event—or bigger yet: a completely different way of delivering content, like a chat bot that guides people to services and classes that are right for them.
+If you're plugged into what's hot—think minimalism and sustainability—you can leverage those trends in your content.
+Maybe it's a witty meme on social media or a new wellness event—or bigger yet, a completely different way of delivering content, like a chat bot that guides people to services and classes that are right for them.

 7. Build trust.
-In this age of fake news, providing trustworthy information and effectively correcting misinformation is more important than ever.
+In this age of fake news, providing trustworthy informationand effectively correcting misinformation is more important than ever.
 Equally good: sharing needed health messages in a memorable way.
-For example, in this 15-second Coffey video, young women get two key facts they need about Pap tests.

 9. Consider the millennial's budget.
 You don't need to be a bummer and bring up student debt and rising housing costs.
 But think about how money might be getting in the way of healthier habits.
 When you offer tips that means including budget-friendly options.

-Speaking of cash flow…millennials are known to be comparison shoppers online, yet the majority report that they don't price check medical care.
-Instead, many avoid going to the doctor at all—because they fear the cost.
-How can we help in our healthcare marketing?
+Speaking of cash flow, millennials are known to be comparison shoppers online, yet the majority report that they don't price check medical care.
+Instead, many avoid going to the doctor at all because they fear the cost.
+How can we help through our healthcare marketing?
 We can bring more transparency to costs and make sure people know about money-smart options like virtual visits.

 10. Offer instant gratification.
 In this age of streaming media and drone deliveries, we can't expect millennials to accept "Talk to your doctor" as a solution.
 What actionable tips can we offer when we have their attention?
 What small steps can they take today?

 11. Be inclusive with your language.
 Let's end where we started, respect the diversity among millennials.
-Write with empathy—and try to avoid ideas or language that is dated, such as assumptions about traditional families and gender roles.
+Write with empathy—and try to avoid ideas and language that are dated, such as assumptions about traditional families and gender roles.